 Here, we share five key trends expected to impact electrical estimating in 2023.

 1. Automation and AI to enable faster, more efficient estimating

 In any trends report there is always talk of new technology “disrupting” the industry.
 Often the hype of such technologies outweighs the reality.
-However one type of tech that we believe will be utilised by estimators in 2022 is automation.
+However one type of tech that we believe will continue to be utilised more and more by estimators in 2023 is automation.